theparanoids/yfuzz/services/yfuzz-server/README.md

 ## Usage
 API endpoints are documented with godoc.

-YFuzz is currently accessible through the use of the [YFuzz CLI](../../cmd/yfuzz-cli).
+yFuzz is currently accessible through the use of the [yFuzz CLI](../../cmd/yfuzz-cli).
 A web interface is also planned.